vegidio/template-typescript/README.md

 where:

-- `build`: is the directory containing the binaries created by the project.
+- `build/`: is the directory containing the binaries created by the project.
 This folder is auto-generated and you shouldn't manually put any file here.
-- `src`: is the directory where you will place the project code.
+- `src/`: is the directory where you will place the project code.
 The entry point of the project's execution is the file `index.ts`.
-- `test`: is the directory where you will place your test scripts.
+- `test/`: is the directory where you will place your test scripts.

+### Important Files

+- `.eslintrc`: ESLint configuration file; you can change the linting rules here.
+- `jest.config.js`: Jest configuration file; you can change the test parameters here.
+- `tsconfig.json`: TypeScript configuration file; you can change how TypeScript transpile the files here.
+- `types.d.ts`: File where you create the definitions for the JS modules that don't have TypeScript support.
+- `webpack.config.ts`: Webpack configuration file; you can change how the project bundle is created here.

 ## 📝 License